AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/code-review.md

 ## What to look for in code review

-### Style and smell
+### Style

 These can be tested automatically by running the PhpStorm inspection (see below).

-Make sure to configure [PHPMD and PHPCS](https://developer.adobe.com/commerce/php/best-practices/phpstorm/code-inspection/) and to run the [Coding Standard](https://github.com/magento/magento-coding-standard)] tool from the CLI (also below).
+Make sure to configure [PHPMD and PHPCS](https://developer.adobe.com/commerce/php/best-practices/phpstorm/code-inspection/) and to run the [Coding Standard](https://github.com/magento/magento-coding-standard) tool from the CLI (also below).
 There is some overlap, but both also have unique tests.

 ### Convention and structure

-This is a manual review.
+Reviews for convention and structure are done manually.

 - Is class functionality limited to a single responsibility?
 - Does the directory structure make sense?